 RGS vs. NIPT – What’s the difference?

-It is important to understand the purpose of Reproductive Genetic Screening (RGS) and Non Invasive Prenatal Testing (NIPT) and what this means for you.
-On one hand, NIPT screens a fetus for chromosome conditions using fetal DNA in maternal blood.
-On the other hand, RGS screens adults for inherited genetic conditions that have little or no impact on an adults health, but may be passed on to your children.
+It is important to understand the purpose of Reproductive Genetic Carrier Screening (RGS) and Non-Invasive Prenatal Testing (NIPT) and what this means for you.
+NIPT screens a developing pregnancy for extra or missing chromosomes using a maternal blood sample.
+Maternal and fetal DNA is screened for common chromosome conditions.
+In contrast, carrier screening screens healthy adults for inherited genetic conditions that have little or no impact on their own health but may increase the chance of having a child with an inherited genetic condition.

 Reproductive Genetic Screening (RGS)

-Unlike NIPT, RGS is carried out by a saliva or blood test prior to conception or during early pregnancy.
-This determines the likelihood that you are a carrier of a recessive genetic condition that could be passed on to your child.
+Carrier screening is ideally performed prior to conception, or during early pregnancy.
+This determines the likelihood that you are a carrier of specific genetic conditions that could be passed on to your child.

-It’s important to know that we are all carriers of recessive genetic conditions yet there is often no family history of the conditions we carry.
-For this reason, all couples or individuals should consider RGS as a child can have genetic condition regardless of their parent’s family history, ethnicity or age.
-Providing RGS early on gives you time to consider your reproductive options if you have been identified as a carrier.
+It is important to know that we are all carriers of 2-3 recessive genetic conditions.
+Most people are unaware that they carry these conditions.
+Most carriers have no family history of the conditions they carry.
+For this reason, all couples or individuals should consider carrier screening as a child can have a genetic condition regardless of their parent’s family history, ethnicity or age.
+Having carrier screening early on gives you time to consider your reproductive options if you have been identified as a carrier.

-RGS screens up to 289 inherited genetic conditions and is a one-off test.
-RANZCOG have recently issued a statement indicating that RGS should be offered to everyone planning a pregnancy or in early pregnancy, irrespective of age, family history or ethnicity.
+Our carrier screening test screens for over 400 inherited genetic conditions.
+Australian guidelines state that this test should be offered to everyone planning a pregnancy or in early pregnancy, irrespective of age, family history, or ethnicity.

 Non Invasive Prenatal Testing (NIPT)

-NIPT screens for the most common chromosome conditions including Down syndrome (trisomy 21), Edward syndrome (trisomy18), Patau syndrome (trisomy13) and sex chromosome aneuploidies – Monosomy X (Turner Syndrome), Triple X syndrome (XXX), Klinefelter syndrome (XXY) or Jacob syndrome (XYY).
+NIPT screens for the most common chromosome conditions in pregnancy including Down syndrome (trisomy 21), Edward syndrome (trisomy 18), Patau syndrome (trisomy 13) and sex chromosome aneuploidies – Monosomy X (Turner Syndrome), Triple X syndrome (XXX), Klinefelter syndrome (XXY) or Jacob syndrome (XYY).

-NIPT requires a maternal blood test from 10 weeks gestation which will provide a low or high probability of whether the current pregnancy will be affected with a chromosome condition.
+NIPT requires a maternal blood sample from 10 weeks’ gestation which will provide information about whether there is a low or increased chance of the current pregnancy being affected with a chromosome condition.
 These conditions are most often caused by a sporadic event at the time of conception and are not usually inherited.

 The below table compares the two tests in further detail: